FAQ

 The included bottles exist for a specific reason: the dosing adapter creates a sealed, air-excluded draw point.
 Standard 2-part bottles left open or loosely capped absorb CO₂ and can change pH slightly over time, especially ALK solutions.
 The sealed system keeps the stock stable for the full duration of the packet.

-If you have your own HDPE bottles and a sealed draw system you trust, use them.
+If you have your own HDPE bottles and a sealed draw system you trust.
+Use them.

 The Chemistry

 No. Standard soda ash 2-part (sodium carbonate in water) works, but every dose adds sodium and carbonate.
-Over time — especially if you're dosing heavily and doing infrequent water changes — sodium accumulates because nothing removes it except dilution.
+Over time, especially if you're dosing heavily and doing infrequent water changes, sodium accumulates because nothing removes it except dilution.

 BioForge Core+ ALK is a multi-component formulation.
 The V5.9 formula includes sodium carbonate, sodium sulfate, potassium bicarbonate, and borax.
-This is closer to the Balling approach — it doses alkalinity while also contributing potassium and boron, and it does so at a sodium-to-alkalinity ratio that drifts more slowly from natural seawater ratios.
+This is closer to the Balling approach.
+It doses alkalinity while also contributing potassium and boron, and it does so at a sodium-to-alkalinity ratio that drifts more slowly from natural seawater ratios.

 This doesn't replace water changes.
 It slows the ionic drift between them.